b17fr13nds/b17fr13nds.github.io/content/posts/securinets_java.md

 I noticed that the stack randomization was pretty odd, since the lower 2 bytes weren't randomized at all.

-to our advantage, we had pointers on the stack, that in turn pointed to other stack pointers. given that, we can write to those pointers to create references to the saved rip, which I managed within the first `printf`. that way we can write to them in later `printf`s to get rip control.
+to our advantage, we had pointers on the stack, that in turn pointed to other stack pointers. given that, we can write to those pointers to create references to the saved rip, which I managed to do within the first `printf`. that way we can write to them in later `printf`s to get rip control.
 ```py
 p.sendlineafter(b"shot:", b"%88c%22$hhn%4c%32$hhn|%228$p|")
 ```
-this allows us to get a libc leak as well, which will be important for later. as already said, the next step is to overwrite the saved return address. interestingly enough, there is a `rwx` memory mapping at `0x800000000` in the address space of the java program. it isn't affected by aslr, plus there are some pointers to it on the stack. so I figured it'd be a nice target to overwrite rip with. the following line writes `0x800000000` into saved rip:
+this allows us to get a libc leak as well, which will be important for later.

+as already said, the next step is to overwrite the saved return address. interestingly enough, there is a `rwx` memory mapping at `0x800000000` in the address space of the java program.

+it isn't affected by aslr, plus there are some pointers to it on the stack. so I figured it'd be a nice target to overwrite rip with. the following line writes `0x800000000` into saved rip:
 ```py